 Users can design and maintain data models and use them in Splunk Add-on builder.
 Splunk recommends you to use Splunk web first and then modify the data model JSON file to follow the standard of Add-on builder.

-- What is data models and how to create a data model in Splunk platform.
+- What data models are and how to create a data model in the Splunk platform.

-- The format and semantics of their indexed data and are familiar with the Splunk search language.
+- The format and semantics of indexed data and a familiarity with the Splunk search language.
 In building a typical data model, knowledge managers use knowledge object types such as lookups, transactions, search-time field extractions, and calculated fields.

 - The data model standard of Splunk add-on builder.
 See syntax of data model for details.

 Make sure you have sufficient access permissions to any files you place in your add-on directory.

 Syntax of data model

 After building data model using Splunk web, the generated JSON file cannot be used by Splunk Add-on builder directly, add the following fields to the existing JSON file.

 - Description:: It defines the tags of object in the data model.
 Eventtype which has the same tag(s) will be mapped to this data model.

 - Syntax: $.objects[*].comment.description